Do you know what to do when the T10 or T8 signal is raised? Here’s what you need to know for when the storms hit.

 Riding Out The Storm

-Once the T8 signal is raised and you and your family are safely at home, there’s not much to do but hang around and ride out the storm.
+Once the T8 signal is raised and you and your family are safe at home, there’s not much to do but hang around and ride out the storm.
 Keeping the kids entertained will be your biggest task so settle in for some family movies, get out the board games or pull out the arts and crafts box.
-Try out these great indoor activity ideas for kids, take a virtual tour or get the kids into the kitchen and helping with some cooking.
+Listen to some podcasts or use the time to cull the clutter around the house.

-The most important thing, DO NOT GO OUTSIDE!
+The most important thing is DO NOT GO OUTSIDE!
 Even if it looks calm outside winds can come out of nowhere.
 Don’t risk it and stay put until the warning signals are lowered.

 No doubt during a strong typhoon your social media, news feeds and WhatsApp will be filled with all things typhoon-related.
 The key is finding reliable, accurate and up-to-date information.
 For weather notifications, look to the Hong Kong Observatory, either via its website, app or by calling the hotline.
 It will have information on typhoon tracking and intensity as well as rain, landslide and flood warnings in specific areas.
 News outlets are sure to be constantly updating coverage around the territory.